manyquesada/manyquesada/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a computer engineering student, currently halfway through my degree.
-I am expanding my knowledge in both front-end and back-end development, and I work as a software developer at a company that creates systems for carpentry.
-I love to learn and build something new, productive, innovative and creative.
+I'm a front-end developer with experience in UX, currently in the final semesters of my systems engineering degree.
+I'm focused on creating intuitive and engaging interfaces and expanding my skills to the backend.
+I've participated in various software projects and am passionate about open source collaboration.

+- 🌱 I’m currently learning ...
+  - Nest.js
+  - Angular
+  - AWS
+-    💻I'm passionate about software development and its continuous improvement.
+- 👯 I have a knack for teamwork <br>
+-  ❤️ I love generating innovative solutions.
+- 👾I'm very open to exploring and learning new areas.
+- 📫 Reach out to me at: <a href="lopezmany111@gmail.com">lopezmany111@gmail.com</a>

 ## My Skills Include